2019-20 CONCERT SERIES

 An overview of some of the composers, works and performers we will enjoy during the 73rd season.
 Paul read for a degree in musicology and has worked in a variety of musical fields as a pianist, teacher, composer, conductor, writer and lecturer.
 Free entry.

 20 OCTOBER 2019 – FITZWILLIAM QUARTET

 The Fitzwilliam is now one of the longest established string quartets in the world: founded in 1968 by four Cambridge undergraduates, the group quickly achieved international recognition.
-The group specifically requested to return to Bude as part of a celebratory anniversary tour.
+The group specifically requested to return to Bude as part of their celebratory 50th anniversary tour.
 Their programme will include Schubert’s “Death and the Maiden” string quartet.

 17 november 2019 – ellis ensemble

 The Ellis Ensemble has quickly established itself as an exciting and brilliant chamber group dedicated to performing and commissioning works for piano and woodwind instruments.
 Today the piano, clarinet and bassoon trio players will play music by Mendelssohn, Bruch, Poulenc and Piazzolla.

 Romanian-born pianist Alexandra Vaduva started playing the piano at the age of 4, has won many international piano competitions and is supported by the Countess of Munster Trust.
 Her programme includes works by Scarlatti and Schubert, as well as fellow-Romanian, Enescu.

 9 February 2020 – David Robinson (organ) and Tim Carleston (trumpet)